 - 11.1 For internal audit to be fully effective, it needs the full commitment and cooperation from management across the council.
-In approving this charter, senior management and Audit Committees are mandating management to cooperate with internal audit in the delivery of the service by: - Attending audit planning and scoping meetings and agreeing the terms of reference for individual audit assignments on a timely basis as agreed at the commencement of each piece of internal audit work. - Sponsoring each audit assignment at a senior level. - Providing internal audit with full support and cooperation, including complete access to all records, data, property and personal relevant to the audit assignment on a timely basis. - Responding to internal audit reports and making themselves available for audit closure t meetings to agree draft audit reports. - Implementing audit recommendations within agreed timescales. - 11.2 Instances of non-cooperation with reasonable audit requests will be subject to Internal Audit's escalation policy
+In approving this charter, senior management and the Audit Committees are mandating management to cooperate with internal audit in the delivery of the service by: - attending audit planning and scoping meetings and agreeing the terms of reference for individual audit assignments on a timely basis as agreed at the commencement of each piece of internal audit work; - sponsoring each audit assignment at a senior level;

-11.3 While internal audit is responsible for providing independent assurance to the council and its Audit and Assurance Committee, it is the responsibility of the organisations' management to develop and maintain appropriately controlled systems and operations.
+- providing internal audit with full support and cooperation, including complete access to all records, data, property and personnel relevant to the audit assignment on a timely basis;. - Responding to internal audit reports and making themselves available for audit closure meetings to agree draft audit reports; - Implementing audit recommendations within agreed timescales. - 11.2 Instances of non-cooperation with reasonable audit requests will be subject to Internal Audit's escalation policy, which sets out the timescales and steps for raising such issues with senior management if required. - 11.3 While internal audit is responsible for providing independent assurance to the council and its Audit Committee, it is the responsibility of the organisation's management to develop and maintain appropriately controlled systems and operations.
 Internal audit does not remove the responsibility from management to continually review the systems and processes for which they are responsible and to provide their own assurances to senior management and elected members that they are maintaining appropriately controlled systems.